clementmoine/sketch-table-generator-plugin/README.md

 To view the output of your `console.log`, you have a few different options:

 - Use the [`sketch-dev-tools`](https://github.com/skpm/sketch-dev-tools)
-- Open `Console.app` and look for the sketch logs
+- Open `Console.app` and look for the sketch logs with the following search filter :
+`processus:sketch
+catégorie:<Description manquante>
+chemin d’accès au processus:/Applications/Sketch.app/Contents/MacOS/Sketch message:bugsnag
+message:task
+message:connection
+message:System Trust Evaluation yielded status`
 - Look at the `~/Library/Logs/com.bohemiancoding.sketch3/Plugin Output.log` file

 Skpm provides a convenient way to do the latter: